 The crappy gun you receive at the very start of the game.

 Quest Info: When you're fighting a skyscraper-sized enemy with a gun that shoots lightning, you're going to think back to this moment and be like "heh."

 Averted somewhat with the guns included with the Première Club Preorder Bonus Pack, if you bought it.
 They're much better than the gun you get from your first quest, but are easily disposed of for better weapons once you start looting.

 Wizard Beard: One of the wizard Claptrap's quests in "Tiny Tina's Assault on Dragon's Keep" involves collecting the beards of dead dwarves in order to create a fancy beard for him, since the best wizards have impressive long beards, robots can't grow hair, and all dwarves have beards.

 Word Salad Title: It seems that non-unique loot goes back to Diablo-esque randomized naming conventions, manufacturer-dependant.
 Hyperion guns have financial buzzwords in their names, bandit weapons are hilariously misspelled, Maliwan goes into Purple Prose, etc. The different manufacturers' weapon naming conventions are heavily Lampshaded by Handsome Jack on an amusing ECHO voice log found in Opportunity.

 Hyperion is not above that.
-In the town of Overlook (where they have a Lottery Of Doom whose winners are killed), you can hear a Hyperion voice over congratulating an inhabitant for the birth of her twins, and wishing her luck on deciding which one to keep.
+In the town of Overlook (where they have a Lottery Of Doom whose winners are killed by being fed to a bunch of spinning cogs), you can hear a Hyperion voice over congratulating an inhabitant for the birth of her twins, and wishing her luck on deciding which one to keep.